renovatebot/renovate/docs/usage/configuration-options.md

 ## ignorePaths

 Renovate will extract dependencies from every file it finds in a repository, unless that file is explicitly ignored.
-With this setting you can selectively ignore package files that would normally be "autodiscovered" and updated by Renovate.
+With this setting you can selectively ignore package files that would normally be auto-discovered and updated by Renovate.

 For instance if you have a project with an `"examples/"` directory you wish to ignore: